Kenny-Vu1/Projects/task-tracker/README.md

-# Task Tracker - Command Line Input and Web-based interface
+# Task Tracker - Command Line Input and Web-Based Interface

 Command line tool that tracks tasks.
 Also has web-based interface version with same function.
 Stores tasks, tracks frequency of task within 7 days.